Generic Name: Ampicillin sodium

-Information for Patients: Patients should be counseled that antibacterial drugs including Ampicillin for Injection, USP should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs including Ampicillin for Injection, USP should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
 When Ampicillin for Injection, USP is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Ampicillin for Injection, USP or other antibacterial drugs in the future.
+Skipping doses or not completing the full course of therapy may: (1) decrease the effectiveness of the immediate treatment, and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Ampicillin for Injection, USP or other antibacterial drugs in the future.

 Diarrhea is a common problem caused by antibiotics which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.

-Laboratory Tests: As with any potent drug, periodic assessment of organ system function, including renal, hepatic and hematopoietic, should be made during prolonged therapy.
+As with any potent drug, periodic assessment of organ system function, including renal, hepatic, and hematopoietic, should be made during prolonged therapy.

 Transient elevation of serum transaminase has been observed following administration of Ampicillin.
 The significance of this finding is not known.

-Drug/Laboratory Test Interactions: With high urine concentrations of Ampicillin, false-positive glucose reactions may occur if Clinitest®, Benedict's Solution, or Fehling's Solution are used.
-Therefore, it is recommended that glucose tests based on enzymatic glucose oxidase reactions (such as Clinistix® or Tes-Tape) be used.
+With high urine concentrations of Ampicillin, false-positive glucose reactions may occur if Clinitest, Benedict's Solution, or Fehling's Solution are used.
+Therefore, it is recommended that glucose tests based on enzymatic glucose oxidase reactions (such as Clinistix or Tes-Tape) be used.

-Pediatric Use: Guidelines for the administration of these drugs to children are presented in DOSAGE AND ADMINISTRATION.
+Guidelines for the administration of these drugs to children, including neonates are presented in DOSAGE AND ADMINISTRATION section.